adh30/Sphygmocor-Reservoir/README.md

 # The script

 batch\_res\_v14 runs a matlab script that calculates reservoir and excess pressure according to the methods described in Davies et al.[1] for Sphygmocor© derived files.
 A few minor changes have been made since v10 as listed above.
 An improved algorithm for fitting the reservoir in diastole has been used since kreservoir v13 -- this excludes upstrokes at the end of diastole from the fit (presumed to be due to the next beat).
 This results in lower values for P∞ and slightly different values for other reservoir parameters.
-The program assumes that the first element of the pressure P corresponds to the diastolic point in the arterial pressure waveform; i.e. the time of minimum P just before the rapid rise in P during early systole.
-Ignoring this condition (e.g. by taking the first element of P to be the pressure at the time of the peak in the R-wave of the ECG) is probably the most common error in the use of this program.
+The program assumes that the first element of the pressure P corresponds to the end diastolic pressure in the arterial pressure waveform; i.e. the time of minimum P just before the rapid rise in P during early systole.

 # Using the script